sparkflows/sparkflows-docs/docs/aws/glue-integration_prev.rst

 4. Submit the Job

-After saving example workflow, now you can execute the job which will be submitted on AWS Glue Cluster and you will see response in Fire Insights.
+After saving example workflow, now you can execute the job which will be submitted on AWS Glue Cluster and you will see response in Sparkflows.

 .. figure:: ..//_assets/aws/glue/job_submit.PNG
    :alt: aws